odan/odan.github.io/_posts/2020-04-17-slim4-twig-templates.md

 {% endraw %}

 > Please note that calling higher level services should only be used carefully, because it could break the principles of MVC.
-As long you are only invoking infrastructure services it should be fine.
+As long as you are only invoking infrastructure services it should be fine.

 In the most cases it's better to return a simple value or an array.